 You might be able to buy a Medicare Supplement (Medigap) plan from a private insurance company to help pay for some of the Original Medicare out-of-pocket costs mentioned above.
 Original Medicare refers to Medicare Part A and Part B, and Medicare Supplement plans can work alongside this federal program.

 In fact, some Medicare Supplement plans may help cover emergency medical care when you’re out of the country (80% of covered services up to plan limits).

 If you like your Original Medicare coverage but want to see if you can cover some of the out-of-pocket costs you’re responsible for, you may want to check out which Medicare Supplement (Medigap) plans might be available to you.
 I can help you with that.

 - Schedule a phone appointment or have me email you Medigap information tailored to your needs; use the links below to set this up.

-- Click the Compare Plans buttons on this page to browse Medicare Supplement plans for yourself.
+- Click the Compare Plans or Find Plans buttons on this page to browse Medicare Supplement plans for yourself.